friends-of-presta/security-advisories/_posts/2023-05-22-scexportcustomers.md

 | 2022-12-09 | Author provide patch |
 | 2023-05-15 | Request a CVE ID |
 | 2023-05-22 | Received CVE ID |

-## Other recommandations

-* It's recommended to delete the module if not used or contact Store Commander
-* Upgrade PrestaShop to the latest version to disable multiquery executions (separated by “;”)
-* Change the default database prefix ps_ by a new longer arbitrary prefix.
-Nethertheless, be warned that this is useless against blackhat with DBA senior skill because of a design vulnerability in DBMS
-* Activate OWASP 942’s rules on your WAF (Web application firewall), be warned that you will probably break your backoffice and you will need to pre-configure some bypasses against these set of rules.

 Store Commander thanks [202-ecommerce](https://www.202-ecommerce.com) for its courtesy and its help after the vulnerability disclosure.